 Open Space Lands

-Albuquerque Open Space is mostly comprised of lands acquired by the City of Albuquerque.
+Albuquerque Open Space is mostly composed of lands acquired by the City of Albuquerque.
 Open Space also includes properties owned by other entities and co-managed by the Open Space Division.

-Each piece of land contains a number of areas that provide the public with a variety of facilities and uses.
-Additionally, Albuquerque was listed as having the highest percentage of parkland and Open Space for small cities in the United States.
+Each piece of land contains a number of areas that provide the public with a variety of facilities and uses..

 - Download PDF maps for Open Space areas.

-- NEW!
-Google Virtual Tours!
-City Open Space Space partners with Google to provide virtual tours of Open Space trails using Google Trekker.
+- Open Space has partnered with Google to provide virtual tours of Open Space trails using Google Trekker.